Just-A-Pixel/human-in-loop/README.md

                 }
               }
           ],
+          "webhook": "callback woobhook here",    // Notify the AI agent approval is done.
+If not provided, AI can request update on api/approval/{contextId}/status

            ....                                                               // Remaining data that the AI agent needs to rehydrate state.

     }

 }

 ```